Reditus 2.1.1

 • Immutable — Once a Result is created, it cannot be changed.

-• Detailed on Failure — A Result, when failed, contains a specific IError class.
+• Detailed on Failure — A Result, when failed, contains a specific Error class.

 • Thread safe — Results are immutable and by nature, safe to work with in multithreaded scenarios.

-• Extensible — Extend the Error class by introducing your very own Error classes.
+• Extensible — Extend the Result class or the Error class by introducing your very own classes.

 • Fully tested — The code has full coverage.